 It’s difficult to overstate the importance of local startup hubs in the Atlantic Canadian ecosystem.
 Often referred to as “startup houses” or “business accelerators and incubators” (BAIs), these organizations serve an array of functions in their city or town.
-Above all, each is a central place where people can meet and where entrepreneurs can find answers to their questions.
+During the COVID-19 Pandemic, many have been operating vitrually, though most are once again opening their doors on a limited basis.
+In normal times, each is a central place where people can meet and where entrepreneurs can find answers to their questions.
 Most of these organizations also offer programming, pitching events, even funding.

 Click on the logo for more information on each organization.

-One of Canada’s largest startup hubs, Volta occupies three floors of the Maritime Centre in downtown Halifax and serves as the anchor for Halifax’s innovation District.
-Volta had almost 40 resident companies as of June 2019, and 40 alumni companies, as well as a hive of corporate innovation outposts.
-About 500 people work in the complex.
+One of Canada’s largest startup hubs, Volta occupies three floors of the Maritime Centre in downtown Halifax and serves as the anchor for Halifax’s Innovation District.
+Volta had almost 40 resident companies as of June 2020, and 40 alumni companies, as well as a hive of corporate innovation outposts.
+About 500 people worked in the complex before the pandemic.

 The oldest startup organization in the region, Genesis offers a range of programs from its headquarters at MUN’s Signal Hill Campus and new co-working space on Harvey Road.
 Its Evolution program aids early-stage companies and its Enterprise program helps scaling startups.
 It also offers a Women in Entrepreneurship program.